mrciolino/wiki-backup/home.md

 > **Adventure Stories**
 > Check out the **[Adventures Page](/Adventures)** to see a list of all stories of Mardun.

 ## 🔊 Lore Talks
 Some pages have been derived from specific lore talks in a podcasting style.
 These pages are marked with the [audio](/t/audio) tag and may contain information summarized from a transcript of the audio clips.

+> **Audio-Based Lore**
+> Explore the **[Audio Tag](/t/audio)** to find pages built from recorded lore discussions.

 ## Mardun
 The starting world of the campaign.
 More details can be on [Marduns](/locations/Mardun)'s page.
 See the [Locations](/locations) page for more maps.